Agulhas Biodiversity Initiative

 5 Overberg forests that are easy to visit

-by IN THE OVERBERG | Mar 20, 2019 | Responsible tourism
+by Lesley Richardson | Mar 20, 2019 | Responsible tourism

 Think forests in South Africa, chances are you’ll think of Knysna, right?
 But did you know the Overberg has its own spectacular set of indigenous forests?
 They’re not only your entry into an ancient world (with many of these trees more than 1000